-Of the 165 households reporting an increase in income, about 4.3% reported higher incomes due to a change in crop from pulses to paddy.
+Of the 165 households reporting an increase in income, about 4.3% reported higher incomes due to a change in crop.
+The change in crop was mostly a shift from pulses to paddy.
 About 2.8% reported higher incomes due to higher cropping intensities.

-Figure 24: Percentage of households that report an increase in income due to improved productivity of
+Figure 24: Percentage of households that report an increase in income due to improved productivity of crops